saet/janus-gateway/README.md

 Everything else works exactly the same way as on Linux.

 ## Configure and start
-To start the server, you can use the `janus` executable.
+To start the gateway, you can use the janus executable.
 There are several things you can configure, either in a configuration file:

 	<installdir>/etc/janus/janus.cfg